-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See the parts listing in Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by (Trained service technician only), that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See the parts listing in the Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)", that step must be performed only by a trained service technician.

 Symptom Action The number of serial ports that are identified by the operating system is less than the number of installed serial ports.
-Make sure that: Each port is assigned a unique address in the Configuration/Setup Utility program and none of the serial ports are disabled.
+Make sure that: Each port is assigned a unique address in the Configuration/Setup Utility program and none of the serial ports is disabled.
 The serial port adapter (if one is present) is seated correctly.
+Reseat the serial port adapter.
 Replace the failing serial port adapter.
-2. Heplace the failing Serial port adapter.
 A serial device does not work.
-Make sure that: The device is compatible with the computer.
+Make sure that: The device is compatible with the server.
 The serial port is enabled and is assigned a unique address.
-The device is connected to the correct connector (see the User's Guide).
-2. Reseat the following components: a.
-Failing serial device b.
-(Trained service technician only) System board 3.
-Replace the following components one at a time, in the order shown, restarting the computer each time: a.
-Failing serial device b.
-(Trained service technician only) System board
+The device is connected to the correct connector (see "Connecting the cables" on page 27).
+Reseat the following components: Failing serial device Serial cable (Trained service technician only) System board Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.